 These days, most smart TVs have Netflix apps and finding a streaming box without it is the equivalent of finding a needle in a haystack.
 The quality of the movies and TV we tried – mostly streamed in Ultra HD – on both TV and on tablets is exquisite.

-Since launching its own content in 2013, Netflix's originals library has swelled to an enormous size, boasting dozens of award-winning shows including Stranger Things, Orange is the New Black, The Crown, Master of None, House of Cards and a bunch of Marvel shows like Luke Cage, Daredevil and Jessica Jones - you can see our pick of the best Netflix series in the US.
+Since launching its own original content in 2013, Netflix's originals library has swelled to an enormous size, boasting dozens of award-winning shows including Stranger Things, Orange is the New Black, The Crown, Master of None, House of Cards and later The Witcher and Top Boy – you can see our pick of the best Netflix series in the US.

 The number one threat to Netflix is its licensed content disappearing to newer, competing networks.
-Friends, for example, will leave the service for HBO Max when it launches in 2020, and The Office will depart for NBC's ad-supported Peacock.
+Friends, for example, has left the service already, and The Office will eventually depart for NBC's ad-supported Peacock.
 Both garnered significant audiences on Netflix in the US.
 Netflix will have to work hard to make up for those losses.

 Subscription costs have gone up by $1-2 a month, with the basic plan at $9, HD plan at $13, and 4K Premium plan at $16.
-But don't forget you can also give Netflix a spin with the 1-month free trial to see if it's worth your money.
+But don't forget you can also give Netflix a spin with the 1-month free trial (in the US, anyway) to see if it's worth your money.

 Amazon and Netflix are two sides of the same coin.
 That's not to say they're identical – they're not – but the differences are few and far between, and Prime comes a close second in the battle of the best streaming services.

-Like Netflix, Amazon Prime video has its own set of original series - Transparent, The Man in the High Castle, and The Boys among others - but, generally speaking, they don't receive the same fanfare as their Netflix-bred brethren.
+Like Netflix, Amazon Prime video has its own set of original series – Upload, Hunters, and The Boys among others – but, generally speaking, they don't receive the same fanfare as their Netflix-bred brethren.

 Although Netflix is as guilty for dud programming as the rest of them, it's worth mentioning Amazon Prime does get some pretty terrible new additions from time to time.
 So always check out guide to the best Amazon Prime TV shows before you dive in head-first.